 Our English Lead is Mrs Danielle Cook

 Speaking, Listening and Communication

-- Our use of Makaton signing aids communication for all children.
+- Our use of Makaton signing and dual coding aids communication for all children.

 - Sentence Stems are used across school to develop articulation and vocabulary.

 - 'Good talking' and 'Good listening' positive prompts are used and 'Partner Talk' is embedded across school.

 - Role Play and recordable technology are used to encourage speech.